influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 #### Mosaic visualization

-The following query displays the change of "false" to "true".
-A mosaic visualization displays state changes over time.
-In this example, the mosaic visualization displayed different colored tiles based on the changes of state.
+The [mosaic visualization](/influxdb/v2.0/visualize-data/visualization-types/mosaic/) displays state changes over time.
+In this example, the mosaic visualization displayed different colored tiles based on the `state` field.

 ```js
 from(bucket: "machine")